アイスランド

 Kleifarvatn

-The largest lake in the area (10 km²) and one of the deepest in Iceland (97 m).
-It is filled with groundwater seeping from porous lava, and there are hot springs at the southern end.
-The 2000 earthquake created fissures in the lakebed, causing it to lose a significant portion of its surface area.
+The largest lake in the area (10 km²) and one of the deepest lakes in Iceland (97 m).
+It is filled with groundwater seeping through porous lava and has a hot spring at the southern end.
+A 2000 earthquake caused fissures in the lakebed, significantly reducing its surface area.

-Legends say a monster lives in the lake, but that doesn’t stop divers and fishing enthusiasts.
+Legend says a monster lives in the lake, but that does not deter divers or fishing enthusiasts.

-Seltun is a colorful geothermal area with mud pools, fumaroles, and hot springs painted in red, yellow, and green.
-There are several walking paths around, but because the ground and water temperatures can be very high, be sure not to leave the designated paths.
+Seltún is a colorful geothermal area with red, yellow, and green mud pools, fumaroles, and hot springs.
+There are several boardwalks around the area—do not leave the paths as the ground and water can be extremely hot.

-Seltun is part of the Krysuvik volcanic area, which spans 350 km² and also includes Kleifarvatn and Grænavatn.
-An interesting feature of this volcanic system is that it is a fissure swarm without a central volcano.
-Some people consider the recently erupted Fagradalsfjall to be part of the Krysuvik volcanic system.
+Seltún is part of the Krýsuvík volcanic zone, which spans 350 km² and also includes Kleifarvatn and Grænavatn.
+This volcanic system is notable for being a fissure system without a central volcano.
+Some consider the recently erupted Fagradalsfjall volcano to be part of the Krýsuvík system.

 Gunnuhver & Reykjanesta

 Gunnuhver is one of Iceland’s most active geothermal areas, with fumaroles and boiling mud pools.
-It was named after the ghost Gunna, who caused trouble in the area about 400 years ago.
-Iceland’s largest mud pool (20 m in diameter) is also located here.
+It is named after the ghost Gunna who caused trouble in the area about 400 years ago.
+Iceland’s largest mud pool (20 m in diameter) is located here.

-Further on is the Reykjanes lighthouse, where you can enjoy excellent views of the surroundings and the Valahnúkur cliffs.
-These cliffs are rich in birdlife, and from the coast you can see the island of Eldey rising 77 m above the sea.
-This is one of the world’s largest northern gannet colonies and was once the last breeding ground for the great auk.
-Near the shore you can also see an eroded volcanic plug called Karlinn ("the man").
+Further along you’ll find the Reykjanes lighthouse with great views of the surroundings and the cliffs of Valahnúkur.
+The cliffs are rich in birdlife and from the coast you can see the 77 m high island of Eldey in the distance.
+Eldey hosts one of the world’s largest northern gannet colonies and was once the last breeding ground of the great auk.
+Near the shore you can also see an eroded volcanic plug called "Karlinn" (the Man).

 Bridge between the Continents

-The Mid-Atlantic Ridge runs across the Reykjanes Peninsula.
-This is one of Iceland’s most volcanically active regions.
+The Mid-Atlantic Ridge crosses the Reykjanes Peninsula and this is one of Iceland’s most volcanically active regions.

-The Eurasian and North American plates are constantly moving apart, creating forces in the crust and forming fissures.
+The Eurasian and North American plates are steadily drifting apart, creating forces underground that form fissures.

-The "Bridge between the Continents," built over a small canyon formed by plate motion, symbolizes this geological phenomenon and the connection between Europe and North America.
+The "Bridge between the Continents" that spans a small rift created by plate movement symbolizes this geological phenomenon and the connection between Europe and North America.

 • See you Drive to the airport to return your rental car before your departure flight.